 Requirements and specifications are very important components in the development of any embedded system.
-To begin the design process our team first considered what constraints are robot would be subject to.
+To begin the design process our team first considered what constraints our robot would be subject to.
 Because RoboMail is a package delivering robot, the robot’s carrying capacity needed to be considered.
 We also need to consider the robot’s velocity in order for it to efficiently deliver its load.
 Autonomous robots must operate in real-time in order to respond and make decisions in their environment.
 This means our system needs to quickly acquire and analyze images.
 The mechanical arm is constrained by its load and range.
 And finally the robot dimensions are constrained by the height of the elevator controls as well as the size of the elevator in order for the robot to easily maneuver within.